memgraph/docs/mage/query-modules/cpp/graph_util.md

 #### Output:

-- `descendants: List[Vertex]` ➡ List of descendants to which there exists a path from the source node
+- `descendants: List[Vertex]` ➡ List of descendants to which a path from the source node exists

 #### Usage: